12 weeks: March 19th – June 13th, 2021

 The forums are not moderated, meaning that if you have issues with something someone wrote, you’ll be encouraged to try and communicate with them to figure things out, and you’ll be held responsible for explaining what you say as clearly as possible.
 You will be also asked to try and understand what others are trying to say and not assume that a discussion is necessarily about winning.

-So far, we have always been able to create a pleasant environment and I have never had to ban anyone.
+So far, we have always been able to create a pleasant environment and I have never had to ban anyone (but I will if I have to, and no refund will be given).
 That said, the Support Group for Lazy Photographers isn’t a democracy: think of it more like a monarchy in which the ruler is old, confused and incapacitated and spends his days eating muffins.
 But it does not change much, because people live and proliferate without the king having that much influence on their daily lives.

 Sign up fee: 280 euros